VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Letters and Reviews and Stock Spinoff Investing both support?
+What's the difference between Letters and Reviews and Stock Spinoff Investing?

-Do Letters and Reviews and Stock Spinoff Investing require subscriptions?
+How much do Letters and Reviews and Stock Spinoff Investing cost?

-How can you access Letters and Reviews and Stock Spinoff Investing?
+Should I choose Letters and Reviews or Stock Spinoff Investing?

-Letters and Reviews differentiates itself with Quarterly **Fund Manager Letters** pages with the fund name, date, and a ‘Stocks Mentioned’ column (tickers link out for quick lookup)., Quarterly **13‑F pages** the author reads, with many entries including holdings tables and position‑change flags (e.g., NEW / Sold Out / % of portfolio)., and Lightweight **About** page clarifies the goal: stock‑idea discovery from letters; author shares links and invites tips via @_iinvested., whereas Stock Spinoff Investing stands out for Spin‑off Calendar: **Upcoming** table with parent/spinco, tickers, target timing, first‑trade date, and resource links; plus a **Completed** table with first‑day price, current price, and return since spin‑off., Premium research: ~1 new idea per month with detailed write‑ups, weekly email updates, and a live monthly video Q&A., and Community: members‑only **Discord** for discussion and Q&A with the author..
+Choose Letters and Reviews if you need Quarterly **Fund Manager Letters** pages with the fund name, date, and a "Stocks Mentioned" column (tickers link out for quick lookup); latest public quarter observed is Q4 2025., and Quarterly **13-F pages** the author reads, with many entries including holdings tables and position-change flags (e.g., NEW / Sold Out / % of portfolio)..
+Go with Stock Spinoff Investing if Spin-off Calendar: Upcoming table with parent/spinco, tickers, target timing, first-trade date, and resource links; plus a Completed table with first-day price, current price, and return since spin-off., and Premium research: roughly 1 new idea per month with detailed write-ups, weekly email updates, and a live monthly video Q&A. better fits how you invest.

 Curation & Accuracy